glenngara/glenngara.github.io/_pages/cv.md

 Education
 ------
-**Doctor of Philosophy in Computer Science**, De La Salle University, Dissertation Writing
+**Doctor of Philosophy in Computer Science**, Dissertation Writing
+De La Salle University
+Manila, Philippines

-**Master in Information Technology**, University of the Immaculate Conception, 2014
+**Master in Information Technology**, 2014
+University of the Immaculate Conception
+Davao City, Philippines

-**Bachelor of Science in Information Technology**, University of Southeastern Philippines, 2012
+**Bachelor of Science in Information Technology**, 2012
+University of Southeastern Philippines
+Davao City, Philippines